Indigenous Aryanism: Hindu revivalism and nationalism

 In contrast to the mainstream views, the Hindu revivalist movements denied an external origin to Aryans.
 Dayananda Saraswati, the founder of the Arya Samaj (Society of Aryans), held that Vedas were the source of all knowledge and were revealed to the Aryans.
 The first man (an Aryan) was created in Tibet and, after living there for some time, the Aryans came down and inhabited India, which was previously empty.

 The Theosophical Society held that the Aryans were indigenous to India, but that they were also the progenitors of the European civilisation.
 The Society saw a dichotomy between the spiritualism of India and the materialism of Europe.

-According to Romila Thapar, the Hindu nationalists, led by Savarkar and Golwalkar, eager to construct a Hindu identity for the nation, held that the original Hindus were the Aryans and that they were indigenous to India.
+According to Romila Thapar, the Hindu nationalists, eager to construct a Hindu identity for the nation, held that the original Hindus were the Aryans and that they were indigenous to India.
 There was no Aryan invasion and no conflict among the people of India.
-The Aryans spoke Sanskrit and spread the Aryan civilization from India to the west.
+The Aryans spoke Sanskrit and spread the Aryan civilisation from India to the west.
+However, Hindutva creator V. D. Savarkar believed that Aryans migrated to South Asia.

-Witzel traces the "indigenous Aryan" idea to the writings of Savarkar and Golwalkar.
+Witzel traces the "indigenous Aryan" idea to the writings of M. S. Golwalkar.
 Golwalkar (1939) denied any immigration of "Aryans" to the subcontinent, stressing that all Hindus have always been "children of the soil", a notion which according to Witzel is reminiscent of the blood and soil of contemporary fascism.
-Since these ideas emerged on the brink of the internationalist and socially oriented Nehru-Gandhi government, they lay dormant for several decades, and only rose to prominence in the 1980s.
+Witzel adds that Savarkar offered a religious and cultural definition of Hindu-ness which he called "Hindutva".
+It has different components: territorial, political, nationalisitic, ancestral, cultural and religious.
+Since these ideas emerged on the brink of the internationalist and socially oriented Nehru-Gandhi government, they lay dormant for several decades after the independence, and only rose to prominence in the 1980s.

 Bergunder likewise identifies Golwalkar as the originator of the "Indigenous Aryans" notion, and Goel's Voice of India as the instrument of its rise to notability: